JohnWCartmell/ERScript/html/change-2-Oct-2024.md

  9. I notice there appears to be gaps in the allocations of numbers to reference relationships.
  This come about because numbers afre being allocated to the inverses of reference relationships which are of course themselves reference relationships.
 Not sure if these relids to inverses ever get used.
  It would be good if we could get rid of thes gaps.
 In a physical model can rely on which references have implementations by reference attributes.
 There can be one-to-one relationships in which cardinality doesn't decide which end id which.
-There must be some logic in logical2physical that breaks this tie.
+There doesnt seem to be any logic in logical2physical that breaks this tie and this might come back to bite us at some point.
- Perhaps should get the tie broken once in enrichment and then used in logical2phsyical and also in allocation of numbers to relids.
+ The answer from the relids point of view is to give a reference relationship the same relid as its inverse.

+10. Note that at the time relids are being generated then there is no information as to how or which ones will be presented on any subsequent diagram.
+We cannot expect that the ones shown on the diagram will be nicely numbered R1,R2,R3,.. or whatever.
+One way around this is to specify relids in the logical model for those that we know we intend to display on the diagram.

 ### Proposal
 1. Modify buildExampleSVG.ps1 to pass all switches through to genSVG.ps1.